 Nigeria: a rising digital talent hub

-Nigeria has long been touted as a rising digital hotspot because of its thriving start-up ecosystem, early adoption of emerging technologies, and driven young professionals (many of whom are women).
+Nigeria has long been touted as a rising digital hotspot because of its thriving start-up ecosystem, early adoption of emerging technologies, and driven young professionals (many women).

 “It’s crucial to fill the digital skill gap and help young women and men learn innovative technologies.
-Reskilling and upskilling programs are more critical than ever to address the cybersecurity talent shortage, Maria Balbas said.”
+Maria Balbas said that reskilling and upskilling programs are more critical than ever to address the cybersecurity talent shortage.”

 “Women have a unique opportunity to advance their careers in the security industry, contributing to greater diversity and offering a fresh perspective on the cyber threat, she added.
 Highly skilled female professionals can make a major contribution to the ongoing digital transformation and offer the needed cybersecurity solutions, according to Maria.”